Santa Marta is a spectacularly unspectacular place.

 Phone: + 57 – 5 – 423 27 25

 Santa Marta was only one of many beautiful places I’ve visited in Colombia.
 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: